skypjack/entt/docs/md/entity.md

 the deletion of entities and components at the end of the function to avoid dangling pointers.

-Conversely, iterators are invalidated and the behavior is undefined if an entity is modified or destroyed and it's not the one currently returned by the iterator nor a newly created one.<br/>
+For all types that don't offer stable pointers, iterators are also invalidated and the behavior is undefined if an entity is modified or destroyed and it's not the one currently returned by the iterator nor a newly created one.<br/>
 To work around it, possible approaches are:

 * Store aside the entities and the components to be removed and perform the